-The IPsecure Router sends telegrams from the KNX to the IP network in accordance with the KNXnet/IP protocol specification.
+The IP Router sends telegrams from KNX to the IP network in accordance with the KNXnet/IP protocol specification.
 These telegrams are sent in the default setting as multicast telegrams to the multicast IP address 224.0.23.12 port 3671.
-This multicast IP address is the defined address for the KNXnet/IP from the KNX Association in conjunction with IANA for KNX IP devices.
-This address should be retained.
-It should be changed only if the existing network demands that another address be used.
+This multicast IP address is the defined address for the KNXnet/IP from the KNX Association in conjunction with IANA for KNX-IP devices.
+This address should be retained and only changed if the existing network demands that another address be used.

-In order for several IPsecure Router devices to communicate with one another in a network, multicast communication must be possible between the devices.
-Depending on the type of network and the setting of the network components used, e.g. routers, switches or firewalls, the multicast IP address 224.0.23.12 may need to be enabled explicitly beforehand.
+In order for several IP Routers in a network to communicate with one another, multicast communication must be possible between the devices.

+Depending on the type of network and the setting of the network components used, e.g. Routers, switches or firewalls, the multicast IP address 224.0.23.12 may need to be enabled explicitly beforehand.

 Please discuss the topic with your network administrator.